snowflakedb/native-apps-templates/README.md

 1. Using SnowCLI (recommended)

-    Please refer to the online Snowflake Documentation on installing and using SnowCLI to create Native Applications for more information.
+    For more information, please refer to the Snowflake Documentation on installing and using SnowCLI to create Native Applications.

-    Assuming you have everything set up, run the following command in your terminal.
+    Once SnowCLI is installed and configured, run the following command in your terminal.
     ```
     snow app init <project_name> [--template={basic|streamlit-python|streamlit-java}]
     ```